Preface

 Disclaimer

 This course is by no means a replacement of any other resources available.
-Hopefully, the content and views presented complement the current practice of MLOps, readers and students benefit from it.
+Hopefully, the content and views presented complement the current literature and readers and students benefit from it.

 openly,